-His show ‘SOUP‘ is Ron’s code for society, seeing it as a “great big soup”.
-The work showcases his unique vision of the World around us saying “The three main ingredients of the soup are man, nature and technology and they are all mixed together in a disorganized way without care or meaning.”
-His method often involving the featuring of little local issues and transforming them in his mind and then on the canvas.
+His show ‘SOUP‘ is Ron’s code for society.
+He sees it as a “great big soup”.
+The work showcases his unique vision of the World around us.
+Saying that “the three main ingredients of the soup are man, nature and technology.
+They are all mixed together in a disorganized way without care or meaning”.
+His method often involves the featuring of little local issues and transforming them in his mind and then onto the canvas.

 When in London his murals included a farmer with a mechanical arm cocking a huge hand as if to shoot a scurring badger.
 His visit coincided with the governments badger cull and the story was one of the first Martin had heard when he visited the city.
 It inspired him and the results were beyond impressive.
-During the same trip he also painted a huge Queens guard performing a Brazilian martial art on Hanbury Street, one of the most photographed and best street art spots in the country.
+During the same trip he also painted a huge Queens guard performing a Brazilian martial art on Hanbury Street.
+It is at one of the most photographed and best street art spots in the country.

-There’s no doubt that the show promises to be one of the highlights in the urban art calender, it’s hard to describe Ron’s work much better to see it for yourself.
+There’s no doubt that the show promises to be one of the highlights in the urban art calender.
+It’s hard to describe Ron’s work much better to see it for yourself.
 Needless to say they are complex, with elements of fantasy, realism and technology

 Martin Ron Gallery